islandoftex/arara/website/content/manual/Configuration.md

 perspective, and are described as follows.

-- **Global configuration file:** For this approach, the configuration file should be located at `USER_HOME` which is the home directory of the current user.
+- **Global configuration file:** For this approach, the configuration file should be located at `HOME` which is the home directory of the current user.
 All subsequent executions of arara will read this configuration file and apply the specified settings accordingly.
 However, it is important to note that this approach has the lowest lookup priority, which means that a